-The TCU Library is pleased to offer all faculty, staff, and students a place to publish and preserve digital data.
+The TCU Library is pleased to work with all faculty, staff, and students to find a place to publish and preserve digital data.
 As part of this process, the library will work with you to ensure that the data are in formats appropriate for long term use and preservation, and that the data are described appropriately.

-The TCU Library will post your data in our online repository, and preserve it for long-term use.
-In addition, we will assign a DOI (Digital Object Identifier) number that uniquely identifies your data.
+If you choose to house your data in our online repository, we will assign a DOI (Digital Object Identifier) number that uniquely identifies your data.

 Fill out the application form to get started!